emertechie/docs-demo/src/pages/index.md

 <!-- vale off -->

-This is a documentation demo site.
-The source is available [here](https://github.com/emertechie/docs-demo/).
-I based the content on the [Open Food Facts website](https://world.openfoodfacts.org/) and [documentation](https://openfoodfacts.github.io/openfoodfacts-server/), but restructured or rewrote most of it.
-I did use the original OpenAPI files, however, to generate the [API Reference](/docs/category/api-v2) area.
+This is a portfolio demonstration site built using Docusaurus.

+I based the content on the [Open Food Facts website](https://world.openfoodfacts.org/) and [documentation](https://openfoodfacts.github.io/openfoodfacts-server/), but restructured and rewrote it—except for the original OpenAPI file, which I used to generate the [API Reference](/docs/category/api-v2) area.

-**Noteable content:**
+#### Example content

 - [Authentication guide](/docs/api-guide/authentication) - versus the [original content](https://openfoodfacts.github.io/openfoodfacts-server/api/#authentication)
 - [Reading and writing product data](/docs/api-guide/tutorials/reading-writing-product-data) - versus the [original content](https://openfoodfacts.github.io/openfoodfacts-server/api/tutorial-off-api/)

-**Writing exercises:**
+All documentation available in the [API Guide](/docs/api-guide/intro) section.
+For more details on the API, see the [API Reference](/docs/category/api-v2).

+#### Source code

+The source is available [here](https://github.com/emertechie/docs-demo/) and includes a script to lint the Markdown, a script to enforce style rules using Vale, and Github workflows to enforce those in the CI/CD environment.

+#### Other portfolio writing exercises

 - A [how-to takehome exercise](/docs/create-remark-plugin), max 2 pages
 - A [guide on how to use imgopt](/docs/imgopt-how-to), a fictional CLI tool